alfahami/acemanager-cli/docs/README.md

 - Two objects of a class are equal when its fields contents are the same.
 The classes below are located in the package **model**

+#### Version Change, updates and Challenges
+ArrayList has been used in this version over arrays, which has helped a lot when dealing with adding, retrieving, deleting but most importantly shifting and restructuring the table after each operation.

+Roles are basically managed with inheritance which happened to quite tidious but feasible.

+All crud operations have been implemented regarding the faced challenges.

+The menu is not fully implemented as implementation was getting slow and a better approach on how to deal with Roles has been throughly thought and will be in the next release candidate.

+The project will be refractored on a **THREE LAYER DESIGN** comprises of a **PRESENTATION**, **SERVICE** and a **REPOSITORY**.

+Implementing such will be fun and most of the current code will be reused.

 #### Member.java
 Member class based on Member table in the DB.
 ##### Rules: